 The MCDB Imaging Labs contain advanced microscope equipment, image capture systems, software, and other resources available to all MCDB researchers and collaborators.
 This shared equipment is provided by the department to best aid as many research labs as possible.

 Please speak with Gregg Sobocinski (firstname.lastname@example.org or 734.615.2034) before using any of these microscopes.
 If you have any questions about microscope technologies or accessories available within the MCDB department, please feel free to speak with Gregg.
 He will be happy to assist you with using these microscopes to their optimal capabilities, or will recommend other University of Michigan resources, as appropriate.

-To reserve the confocal or EM please use the Confocal and EM Sign-up Calendar.
+To reserve the confocal or EM please use the Confocal and EM Sign-up Calendar. (on sharepoint)

 A UMROOT password is required.